-When considering a pre-owned and rebuilt grand piano or other pianos for sale, one must consider a variety of information that will determine the consistency and playability of the instrument as well as the case design and finish quality.
+When considering a pre-owned and rebuilt grand piano or other pianos for sale, there are a variety of factors that will determine the consistency and playability of the instrument as well as the case design and finish quality.

-Cooper Piano has prepared this information as our on-going commitment of service to you, our valued customer, so that you may more easily find the right piano for your needs, both musical and visual, as well as a sound financial investment!
+It's Cooper Piano's ongoing commitment to help your find the right piano for your needs, both musical and visual, as well as a sound financial investment!

 Be certain that the dealer offers a substantial warranty, backed up by in-house technical services, and a money-back or exchange guarantee for the instrument if you are not completely satisfied.

-Do not make a purchase of any older reconditioned or pre-owned piano if the dealer will not allow for the examination of his piano by and Independent Registered Piano Technician (RPT) and member of the local Piano Technician’s Guild (PTG) prior to your purchase of it.
-Also, under no conditions should you purchase in advance any grand in process of being rebuilt, as quality of tone and playability vary greatly!
-The rule of thumb is – if it is not ready to play, it is not ready to buy.
+Under no conditions should you purchase in advance any grand piano in the process of being rebuilt, as the quality of tone and playability can vary greatly!
+The rule of thumb is this: if it's not ready to play, it's not ready to buy.

-When selecting a grand for your musical taste and decor, it is generally better to shop at piano dealerships with a wide selection of sizes and styles.
-Reasons being that a one or two piano selection will never give you a reliable cross-section of pianos to choose from.
-Many times, to the untrained ear, a single piano with no comparison to make, may sound good when in fact, it may be quite deficient tonally.
+When selecting a grand for your musical taste and decor, it's generally better to shop at piano dealerships with a wide selection of sizes and styles.
+A one or two piano selection will never give you a reliable cross-section of pianos to choose from.
+Many times, to the untrained ear, a single piano with no comparison may sound good when in fact, it may be quite deficient tonally.

-Buy what you really want!
-This may seem simple, but in some cases, dealers may attempt to sway you with price alone on a lessor instrument that you would prefer.
+This may seem simple, but in some cases, dealers may attempt to sway you with price alone on a lessor instrument than the one you would prefer.
 Don’t fall for this!
-Chances are, you’ll buy ONE grand piano in your life, price not withstanding, buy what YOU want!
+Chances are, you’ll buy ONE grand piano in your life.
+Price notwithstanding, buy what YOU want!

-Finally, observe the “70/70” rule.
-A freshly rebuilt piano should, under normal conditions, have a useful life of at least 70 years from the time you purchase it, until it will need to be rebuilt again.
+A freshly rebuilt piano should, under normal conditions, have a useful life of at least 70 years from the time you purchase it until it will need to be rebuilt again.
 Fair price ranges for such pianos of better quality names should not exceed 70% of the price of a comparable new piano.